 6. Select an optimizable SVM model to train.
-On the Regression Learner tab, in the Model Type section, click the Show more arrow to open the gallery.
+On the Regression Learner tab, in the Models section, click the Show more arrow to open the gallery.
 In the Support Vector Machines group, click Optimizable SVM.
-The app disables the Use Parallel button when you select an optimizable model.

-7. In the Training section, click Train.
+7. In the Train section, click Train All and select Train Selected.
 The app displays a Minimum MSE Plot as it runs the optimization process.
 At each iteration, the app tries a different combination of hyperparameter values and updates the plot with the minimum validation mean squared error (MSE) observed up to that iteration, indicated in dark blue.
 When the app completes the optimization process, it selects the set of optimized hyperparameters, indicated by a red square.
 For more information, see Minimum MSE Plot.

-The app lists the optimized hyperparameters in both the Optimization Results section to the right of the plot and the Optimized Hyperparameters section of the Current Model Summary pane.
+The app lists the optimized hyperparameters in both the Optimization Results section to the right of the plot and the Model Hyperparameters section of the model Summary tab.
 In general, the optimization results are not reproducible.

 8. Export the model to the MATLAB workspace.
 On the Regression Learner tab, in the Export section, click Export Model and select Export Model, then click OK.
 The default name for the exported model is